Lokesh1207/Lokesh1207/README.md

 - 👋 Hi, I’m @Lokesh1207
-- 👀 I’m interested in Web/Software development...
+- 👀 I’m interested in Software development.
-- 🌱 I’m currently learning Spring Boot ...
+- 🌱 I’m skillled in Spring Boot, React.js, MySQL.

 <!---
 Lokesh1207/Lokesh1207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.